AdrienPlacais/lightwin/INSTALL.md

 It can also be used to compile some `pymoo` functions to speed them up.
 Just install `cython` prior to `pymoo`, and the compilation should be done automatically when installing `pymoo`.

+`pytest` to ensure that everything is working as expected.

 ## Packages for developers
 - `sphinx_rtd_theme`
 - `myst-parser`